KasraKnanosys/2D-GBUILD/Polycrystal/Readme.md

-Author: Nuruzzaman Sakib and Md Rashidul Alam, University of Alabama, USA This file describes how PolyGen.sh works, what the user must modify, and all possible error messages.
+Author: Nuruzzaman Sakib, University of Alabama, USA This file describes how PolyGen.sh works, what the user must modify, and all possible error messages.